Student Health Center

 Campus public health and communicable disease risk reduction:

-- coordination with Housing and Residence Life for isolation and quarantine needs (mumps, chickenpox, hand-foot-mouth disease, covid, etc.)
+- Working with Housing and Residence Life to address isolation and quarantine needs for students who may have contracted illnesses like mumps, chickenpox, hand-foot-mouth disease or COVID-19.

 Liaison between UD and the surrounding community for health related issues